FAQs

 • What birds can I expect to see?
 Of course, you never know what will appear during migration.
 We provide links to both state and county checklists, here.
 What are your target birds?

 • What is the difference between a walk and a hike?
-A walk is generally an easier paced, on trail trip.
+A walk is generally an easier paced, on-trail trip.
 A hike is more difficult (either altitude or distance), often on uneven ground with some bushwhacking or fence traversing expected.